 Shlepping with Zombies

+NOT FUNNY?
 OH, YES THEY ARE!

 The story won a spot in the ZOMBIES AIN’T FUNNY anthology, (Veinarmor Press – Greg Crites, editor) a tale about a nice Jewish boy from Brooklyn who battles America’s stumbling, brain munching, much beloved nitwits.
 NO!
 Not our DC politicians.
 I said beloved.